danilashkerdin/python-allure-notifications/readme.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-## Prerequisites
-What you need to install the software and how to install them:

-Python

-Matplotlib

-Requests

 ## Installation
 A step by step series of examples that tell you how to get a development environment running: